-So, if you are of Italian origin, you are probably familiar with lupini beans.
-They are grown in Australia and southwestern Europe, and are extremely popular as a street food throughout the Mediterranean and Middle Eastern countries, as well as in Latin America.
-In Portugal, this popular bar food is referred to as tremoços and in Arabic they are referred to as tormos.
+Lupini are grown in Australia and southwestern Europe and are extremely popular as street food throughout the Mediterranean and Middle Eastern countries, as well as in Latin America.
+In Portugal, this popular bar food is referred to as tremoços and in Arabic, they are referred to as termos.

 Please note that consumption of these Italian Lupini Beans is not recommended for individuals who have nut allergies.

-Preparing the Italian Lupini Beans: As with most traditional Italian recipes, the process is super easy, but lengthy.
+As with most traditional Italian recipes, the process is super easy but lengthy.
 It is possible for you to purchase ready-to-eat lupini beans in a brine solution.
-But I wanted to show you how easy it is to prepare your own beans from scratch – gives you a greater feeling of accomplishment, and helps you avoid preservatives, to boot.
+But I wanted to show you how easy it is to make your own lupini beans from scratch – gives you a greater feeling of accomplishment, and helps you avoid preservatives, to boot.

-Lupini beans are easily accessible in local ethnic bulk or grocery stores.
-I will usually purchase a 14 ounce (400 grams) bag from an Italian grocery store (They are also available on Amazon).
+Dry lupini beans are easily accessible in local ethnic bulk or grocery stores.
+I will usually purchase a 14 ounce (400 grams) bag from an Italian grocery store.

 Since we are brining our very own lupini, you need to be available every day, for just a couple of minutes, for a couple of weeks before you can enjoy the mild and nutty flavor of this legume.